18F/analytics-proxy/README.md

 ```

 ####Bash Settings
-Start the VirtualEnv and edit the postactivate file
+Start the virtualenv and edit the postactivate file
 ```bash
 workon <name_of_env>
 nano $VIRTUAL_ENV/bin/postactivate